 My version of social contract goes like this: The government's role is two fold: 1.
 To protect rights and freedoms.
 2. To maximize utility.
-Note, the difference between my position and utilitarians: I have maximizing utility as the second in importance compared to protecting rights and freedoms.
+Note, the difference between my position and utilitarians: Maximizing utility is second in importance compared to protecting rights and freedoms.
 (I do agree sometimes 1 and 2 can be the same.)

 Social Contract Theory as a way of showing the benefits of government

-For the sake of argument, I often social contract theory to mean the minimal benefits of government.
+For the sake of argument, social contract theory here means the minimal benefits of government.
 For example, I might say: If we didn't have government, we would have problems, x, y and z, and therefore the benefits of entering the social contract is a, b and c.

 But, it's important for me to explain that I do not see the social contract as only a relationships between people and their government or people and their sovereign.
 Rather, I see it more like a foundation for ethics between people, including, when they form governments.